-To understand the various dynamics and critical success factors involved in organizations we created the Dual Organizations Performance Cycle. measure performance using certain metrics (e.g., Customer Satisfaction, ROI, Productivity, Retention, etc.).
-When efforts made to are improve performance, organizations commonly focus on the left side (Task/Systems) of the Dual Performance Cycle.
-While this is important and critical to success, research demonstrates that the right side of the cycle (People/Teams) has a substantial impact on performance outcomes.
+To understand the various dynamics and critical success factors involved in organizations, we created the Dual Performance Cycle.
+Organizations measure performance using certain metrics (e.g., Customer Satisfaction, ROI, Productivity, Retention, etc.).
+When efforts are made to organizations improve performance. commonly focus left on the (Task/Systems) of the Dual Performance Cycle.
+While this is important and critical to success, research demonstrates that the right side of the cycle (People/Teams) has a substantial performance impact on outcomes.